Smart contracts are programs building on blockchain technology.

 approach is demonstrated with a small case study.},

-place = {Gold Coast, Australia},
+venue = {Gold Coast, Australia},

 }